tbowmo/node-red-small-timer/README.md

     operationToday: 'normal' | 'noMidnightWrap' | 'minimumOnTimeNotMet',
 }
 ```
-All the above numbers will be number of minutes since midnight on the day the event happens, except nextStart and nextEnd, which will be the number of minutes until the next event.
+All the above numbers will represent the number of minutes since midnight on the day the event happens, except for nextStart and nextEnd, which will indicate the number of minutes until the next event.

-The debug object can be extended with new properties in future releases that might not be described fully here.
+The debug object can be extended with new properties in future releases that might not be fully described here.